 Make THIS Dish If You Want to Be The Star of The BBQ

-With the Fourth of July right around the corner, and a whole summer in front of us, I'm sure that we'll all be going to lots of events, barbeques, and the like.
+Throughout the year, I'm sure that we'll all be going to lots of events, barbeques, and the like.
 And in that spirit, I wanted to turn you onto a dish that I've been making for YEARS that is always the highlight of the food line-up...

 I've been making, tweaking, and perfecting this recipe for 16 years, and I have it down to what I believe is its best version.
 And although I know some people like to keep recipes for themselves, I'm all about sharing the love.

 I'm going to share with you exactly what goes into this fantastic dish so that you can make it yourself.
 As I said, it's perfect for barbeques and large gatherings of family and or friends, but it's honestly just as good to make it at home and just eat it throughout the week.

 - 1 can of black-eyed peas (can also be subbed for pinto beans)